waelio/quasar-app-extension-waelio/README.md

 quasar ext remove waelio
 ```
 # Donate
-If you appreciate the work that went into this App Extension, please consider [donating to Waelio](https://paypal.me/waelio).
+If you appreciate the work that went into this App Extension, and time I saved you, please consider [donating to Waelio](https://paypal.me/waelio).

 <a href="https://www.buymeacoffee.com/waeliocom" target="_blank">
 <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="40px" width="200px"></a>